-On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2017 annual general meeting of shareholders.
+On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2019 annual meeting of shareholders and a celebration of our 50th anniversary as a public company.

 We are pleased to host this event at:

-WHERE:
+WHERE: WHEN:

-The Westin Edmonton Devonian Room 10135 100 Street NW Edmonton, AB WHEN:

-Wednesday, April 26, 2017 11:00 AM MDT
+Fairmont Hotel Macdonald Empire Ballroom 10065 100 Street NW Edmonton, AB Tuesday, April 30, 2019 11:00 AM MDT

-At the meeting, our management team will review Melcor's 2016 operating and financial performance, as well as our plans for the remainder of 2017.
+At the meeting, our management team will review Melcor's 2018 operating and financial performance, as well as our plans for the remainder of 2019.
 You will have an opportunity to meet members of our management team and Board of Directors and to discuss items of interest to you.